Today's Articles

 *Charles L. Reason was born on this date in 1818.
 He was a Black mathematician, abolitionist, and teacher.

 In 1849, Reason, J. W. C. Pennington, and Frederick Douglass sponsored a mass demonstration against colonization at Shiloh Presbyterian Church in New York City.
 At the meeting, Reason quoted a former American Colonization Society agent in Africa, who claimed that the president and secretary of the society's colony of Liberia had business dealings with European slave traders on the African coast.
 In 1852, he became the first principal of Philadelphia's Institute for Colored Youth (now Cheyney University of PA), where he stayed until 1856.
-Reason returned to New York City for thirty-seven continuous years as a teacher and administrator in their city schools.
+Reason returned to New York City for thirty-seven consecutive years as a teacher and administrator in the city's schools.
 In 1856, he was appointed Principal of School No.6 in New York.

 Charles Reason was married and widowed three times; only the identity of his third wife, Clarice Esteve, is known.
 He died in New York City in 1893.